How we work

 We carry out a range of different reviews and reports:

-• Full reviews, which normally take 10 months, take a rigorous look at the relevance, effectiveness, efficiency and / or sustainability of an aspect or theme of UK aid delivery, with a strong focus on accountability.
+• Full reviews, take a rigorous look at the relevance, effectiveness, efficiency and/or sustainability of an aspect or theme of UK aid delivery, with a strong focus on accountability.
 We also have two specialist types of full review – a country portfolio review and a results review:

 • Country portfolio reviews assess the impact of all UK aid, from all departments, funds and organisations in a given country.
 These reviews typically include a strong element of citizen voice, to ensure that UK aid is meeting the needs and priorities of the country’s citizens.